Song Zhaoxiang

 Song Zhaoxiang is a Chinese taekwondo practitioner.
 He is a two-time bronze medalist at the World Taekwondo Championships.
+He won the gold medal in the men's +80 kg event at the 2022 Asian Games held in Hangzhou, China.

 In 2019, he won one of the bronze medals in the men's middleweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
 In the same year, he also won one of the bronze medals in the men's event at the 2019 World Cup Taekwondo Team Championships held in Wuxi, China.